KartoffelToby/better_thermostat/CONTRIBUTING.md

 #### Nice to know

-- Debuging is possible with the VSCode Debuger.
-Just run the HomeAssistant in Debugger and open browser on http://localhost:9123 (No task run needed)
+- Debugging is possible with the VSCode Debugger.
+Just run the HomeAssistant in Debugger and open your browser to http://localhost:9123 (No task run needed)
 - Update your local in devcontainer configuration.yaml to the current version of the repository to get the latest changes. -> Run "Sync configuration.yaml (Override local)" in Task Runner
-- Test BT in a specific HA version -> Run "Install a specific version of Home Assistant" in Task Runner and the the version you want to test in the terminal promt.
+- Test BT in a specific HA version -> Run "Install a specific version of Home Assistant" in Task Runner and the version you want to test in the terminal prompt.
-- Test BT with the latest HA version -> Run "pgrade Home Assistant to latest dev" in Task Runner
+- Test BT with the latest HA version -> Run "upgrade Home Assistant to latest dev" in Task Runner

 ## How Can I Contribute?

 ## New Adapter

-If you want to add a new adapter, please create a new python file with the name of the adapter in the adapters folder.
-The file should contain all functions find in the generic.py.
-The if you adapter needs a special handling for one of the base functions, override it, if you can use generic functions, use them like:
+If you want to add a new adapter, please create a new Python file with the name of the adapter in the adapters folder.
+The file should contain all functions found in the generic.py.
+If your adapter needs special handling for one of the base functions, override it, if you can use generic functions, use them like:

 ```python
 async def set_temperature(self, entity_id, temperature):